Yarden-zamir/me/basic vegies and protean daily.md

 # Core
-- 400g to 1k (depending on their density) of veggies easily aquired as frozen bags you can get really cheaply
+- 400g to 1k (depending on their density) of veggies easily acquired as frozen bags you can get really cheaply
 - protean, either...
   - 300g to 400g of tofu
     - 13% protean at least, some packages have less (meaning more water) so don't buy those